usgs-coupled/phreeqc3/README.Linux.txt

 D. Source version (for compilation)

-A compressed tar file, phreeqc-@VERSION@-@REVISION@.source.tar.gz, is used to distribute the source code and other files necessary to compile, test, install, and run PHREEQC on Unix operating systems.
+A compressed tar file, phreeqc-@VERSION@-@REVISION@.tar.gz, is used to distribute the source code and other files necessary to compile, test, install, and run PHREEQC on Unix operating systems.
 (A compiled executable for Linux is distributed in the Linux versions.
 See section C.)